When Do You Have to Pay Termination Payments?

 3. accrued or pro-rata amounts owing in respect of long service leave.14

-Again, failing to comply with the legislation and paying the entitlements when due can lead to large fines being imposed on the employer.
+Employers must comply with the legislation and pay the entitlements on the last day of employment.
+Otherwise, large fines can be imposed on the employer.

 Next